Watery Eyes: Causes, Diagnosis and when to seek help

 • Trichiasis, where the eyelashes grow inward

-• Eyelash problems : Have you ever had eyebrow hair that stubbornly grows at a strange angle?
+• Eyelash Problems: Have you ever had eyebrow hair that stubbornly grows at a strange angle?
 The same can happen with your eyelashes.
 If they grow inward instead of outward, they rub against the eye.
 It's called trichiasis, and it can occur after infections, injuries, or other problems.

-Diagnosis of Watery eyes
+How is the Diagnosis of Watery Eyes Made?

 • A tube may be inserted into the narrow drainage channels inside the eye to see if they are blocked.

 • The fluid can be inserted into a tear duct to see if it is coming out of the patient's nose.
-If it is blocked, a dye can be injected to find the exact location of the blockage; This will be done using an X-ray image of the area and it shows up on the x-ray.

-Treatment depends on the severity of the problem and the cause.
-In mild cases, doctors may simply recommend watchful waiting or doing nothing and monitoring the patient's progress.
-Different causes of watery eyes have specific treatment options:
+Epiphora treatment depends on the severity of the problem and the cause.
+In mild cases, doctors may recommend watchful waiting or doing nothing and monitoring the patient's progress.

 • Irritation: If the watery eye is caused by infectious conjunctivitis, the doctor may prefer to wait a week or so to see if the problem clears up without antibiotics.